orangemug/heroku-docker-nodejs/README.md

     $ docker-compose build

-Note if the `Dockerfile` has changed then you'll have to rerun the above, to rebuild the container
+Note if the `Dockerfile` has changed then you'll have to rerun the above command, to rebuild the container

 ## Development